python logo

 Python hosting: Host, run, and code Python in the cloud!

-Notably, the supported operating systems include Microsoft Windows (32-bit), most Unix or unix-like systems, and Macintosh OS X.
+Currently supported operating systems are Microsoft Windows (32-bit), most Unix or unix-like systems, and Macintosh OS X.

-Fundamentally, the wxPython module is constructed upon the C++ GUI library, wxWidgets.
+The wxPython module is based on the C++ GUI library wxWidgets.

 #!/usr/bin/python